-The Agency currently receives federal grant monies from four different programs within the U.S. Department of Education and the U.S. Department of Justice.
-These federal grants are designed to assist students in meeting their postsecondary education financial obligations, improve teacher quality and instructional leadership, and increase college attendance and success of low-income students.
+The Agency currently receives federal grant monies from three different programs within the U.S. Department of Education and the U.S. Department of Justice.
+These federal grants are designed to assist students in meeting their postsecondary education financial obligations and increase college attendance and success of low-income students.
 The Agency also manages the SLEDS data system that merges data from preschool to college to workforce.
 The data is used in developing public reports and producing original research.